Soufiane-64/Soufiane-64/README.md

 	</a>
 </p>

-* 🌍  I'm based in Morocco, Agadir
+* 🌍  I'm based in Germany, Bremen
 * ✉️  You can contact me at [hammagisoufiane6@gmail.com](mailto:hammagisoufiane@gmail.com)
-* 🧠  I'm learning everything 🤣
+* 🧠  I'm learning React
 * ⚡  I am not addicted to coffee, it finds its way every morning

 <!--